henuykc/SURE/README.md

 # US-BERT
 The code in this repository is based on the paper(Unsupervised relation extraction using BERT based sentence encoding)

-To run the relation extraction system uses the following command:
+To run the relation extraction system use the following command:

 ```
 python3 main.py Evaluation/Eval_NYT/data/AnnotatedANLP_NYT__sample.txt  PER LOC 2